microsoft/pxt-arcade/docs/skillmap/story/story4.md

 Now you have a story ready to go viral.

-Don't forget to click "Finish" so you can save the story to your gallery and share it with friends and family.
+Click **Finish** to return to the main page where you can share your game with family and friends!